miguelruballos/Pet-Resource-Tracker/README.md

 # Pet Resource Tracker

-A python program that captures weight data and uploads the data with Google Sheets API.
+The _Pet Resource Tracker_ is a python program that captures weight data and uploads the data with Google Sheets API.
 The program runs on a Raspbery Pi that interfaces with HX711 weight scales.

 ![](/Build%20and%20Verify%20Device/Image%20Files/system_overview.png)
 ## Pre-Requisites